the-lost-explorer/character_pattern_dataset/README.md

 ![sample](https://github.com/the-lost-explorer/character_pattern_dataset/blob/master/Capture.JPG)

 # Description
-Dataset contains 200 training examples.
+Dataset generates 200 training examples for each character.
+Find a precompiled dataset of letters in uppercase from A to Z in the data folder.
 The letter is stored rowise in 7 columns of the CSV file.